wamp-proto/wamp-proto/spec/advanced.md

 #### `CANCEL`

-The `CANCEL` message is used with the[Call Canceling](advanced/call-canceling.md) advanced feature.
+The `CANCEL` message is used with the [Call Canceling](advanced/call-canceling.md) advanced feature.
 A *Caller* can cancel and issued call actively by sending a cancel message to the *Dealer*.

     [CANCEL, CALL.Request|id, Options|dict]

 #### `INTERRUPT`

-The `INTERRUPT` message is used with the[Call Canceling](advanced/call-canceling.md) advanced feature.
+The `INTERRUPT` message is used with the [Call Canceling](advanced/call-canceling.md) advanced feature.
 Upon receiving a cancel for a pending call, a *Dealer* will issue an interrupt to the *Callee*.

     [INTERRUPT, INVOCATION.Request|id, Options|dict]